nodejs/node/doc/contributing/api-documentation.md

 1. Human-readable HTML in `out/doc/api/*.html`
 2. A JSON representation in `out/doc/api/*.json`

-These artifacts published to nodejs.org for multiple versions of Node.js.
+These artifacts are published to nodejs.org for multiple versions of Node.js.
 As an example the latest version of the human-readable HTML is published to [nodejs.org/en/doc](https://nodejs.org/en/docs/), and the latest version of the json documentation is published to